Skip to main content

 Note

-A Move N values out of shared settings action with a shield-alert icon means sensitive-looking keys (anything containing KEY, SECRET, TOKEN, or PASSWORD) are still sitting in .daintree/daintree.json, which is committable.
-Click the action to move them into the local-only sensitive store.
+A Move N values out of shared settings action means sensitive-looking keys (anything whose name contains KEY, SECRET, TOKEN, PASSWORD, CREDENTIAL, or PASSPHRASE) are still sitting in the shared settings file.
+Click it to move them into the local-only sensitive store.
 They're still plaintext, just no longer in the file that gets committed.
+This only arises when in-repository settings are on: with the feature off there is no shared file to leak into.

 Worktree Setup

-• Branch Prefix (none, username, or custom prefix)
+• Branch Prefix: none, your username, or a custom prefix

-• Worktree Path Pattern overrides the global pattern for this project
+• Worktree Path Pattern: overrides the global pattern for this project; leave it empty to inherit

-• Terminal settings for shell, shell arguments, working directory, and scrollback.
-Each uses the override-vs-inherit pattern described above.
+• Terminal Defaults: shell, shell arguments, working directory, and scrollback, each on the override-vs-inherit pattern.
+Applies to new terminals only.

 Recipes

-Create, edit, and delete terminal recipes scoped to this project.
+Create, edit, and delete terminal recipes scoped to this project, and pin one as the default worktree recipe so it runs automatically whenever a worktree is created here.
 See Recipes for the full guide.

 Commands